Classic Rock UK Abo

 • The Soundtrack Of My Life

-Singer/guitarist/Time Lord Peter Capaldi on the records, artists and gigs that are of lasting significance to him.
+Former Nightwish singer and versatile solo artist Tarja on the records, artists and gigs that are of lasting significance to her.

 Newsletter